luminaxster/2024-study-a/README.md

    - All the tasks are about JavaScript code, some will include jQuery or React APIs.
 API Documentation will be provided.
    - A researcher will conduct a short exit interview about your experience with the IDEs.

-### The researcher will let you know which link to follow
+### The researcher will let you know which online IDE tutorial link to follow
 - [SCR](https://github.com/luminaxster/2024-study-a/blob/main/Tool-SCR-tutorial.md)
 - [CP](https://github.com/luminaxster/2024-study-a/blob/main/Tool-CP-tutorial.md)